Keep kids learning with daily schedules and activities. Go to Wide Open School

 - Openers: Looking for a way to kickstart a lesson, or keep students engaged on a daily basis?
-Check out the regularly updated shows like NPR National News, Morning Edition, Daily 202 or Civic Matters which are conveniently only a few minutes long.
+Check out the regularly updated shows like NPR National News, Morning Edition, Daily 202, or Civic Matters, which are conveniently only a few minutes long.
 Other short podcast series explore different subjects, like Sonoma Spotlight on music and film, but those may be unique to your local radio station's offerings.

 - Student-led research: Regardless of grouping or levels, students can go beyond text-based research and dive into multiple modalities with NPR One's shows.
 For instance, if students are working through a unit or lesson on immigration, they'll find podcast topics on the Bracero Program, Irish immigration, Chinese immigration, and the 2017 travel ban.

 - Direct instruction: Some podcasts require higher vocabulary or deeper processing, and could benefit from teacher support.
-A podcast explaining the math behind satellite-launching rockets might be best suited for a whole class setting where the teacher can pause when needed to offer illustration, explanation, and pointed questioning.
+A podcast explaining the math behind satellite-launching rockets might be best suited for a whole-class setting where the teacher can pause when needed to offer illustration, explanation, and pointed questioning.

 NPR One is a podcast app that offers daily updated, streaming news, stories, and shows from NPR, local public radio stations, and other publishers like Slate, FiveThirtyEight, and Al Jazeera.
-It's pretty simple: users browse or search for content, listen to shows or save them for later listening (cleverly limited to a manageable 20 episodes), and follow shows that they enjoy.
+It's pretty simple: Users browse or search for content, listen to shows or save them for later listening (cleverly limited to a manageable 20 episodes), and follow shows that they enjoy.
 Browsing is organized into a host of categories: Recommended, Featured Shows, Deep Dives (thematic collections), Followed Shows, Catch Up (news), Recently Heard.
-Search is basic (just enter a keyword, no filtering) but can help connect students or teachers quickly to relevant topical content.
-Users can create an account which NPR One claims will help better personalize results.
+Search is basic (just enter a keyword; no filtering), but it can help connect students or teachers quickly to relevant topical content.
+Users can create an account, which NPR One claims will help better personalize results.

 NPR One can help students brush up on currents events, get more engaged civically, conduct research, or build knowledge in every subject.
-Government and history classes will get the most use from this app, with regular use helping build informed citizens, but there are also podcasts that relate to anything from science to psychology or fashion to forensics.
-Teachers might find NPR One useful for planning and prep, collecting anecdotes and interesting information to pepper throughout lessons.
+Government and history classes will get the most use from this app, with regular use helping build informed citizens, but there are also podcasts that relate to anything from science to psychology and fashion to forensics.
+Teachers might find NPR One useful for planning and prep, collecting anecdotes and interesting information to pepper their lessons.
 The content is much more lively than traditional educational content -- students won't find textbook-style regurgitation, nor test prep.
 It's just really good, well-told information that adds another layer to the learning.
 Students can hear how the stuff we talk about in class actually matters in the real world.
 It takes students from memorizing information to being able to engage with and discuss it, both in and outside of the classroom.

 However, like any modality, student preference may factor into how effective NPR One is in your classroom.
-When I used it in my classroom, reactions were mixed: one of my students said the podcasts forced them to focus and offered a nice change of pace, another politely informed me that it put them to sleep.
+When I used it in my classroom, reactions were mixed: One of my students said the podcasts forced them to focus and offered a nice change of pace; another politely informed me that it put them to sleep.
 As a purely auditory experience, shorter podcasts or prepared questions might help students stay tuned in; unfortunately, NPR One doesn't provide any extension resources to help with the latter.
-Encouraging students to choose topics on their own may also pique podcast interest, but also has its limits and challenges given students will need access and will be listening to different shows.
+Encouraging students to choose topics on their own may also pique podcast interest, but that also has its limits and challenges, given that students will need access and will be listening to different shows.
 Still, there's a lot to like about NPR One.
-With any luck, the next time your students stroll into class with ear buds on and you ask what they're listening to the answer might surprise you.
+With any luck, the next time your students stroll into class with earbuds on and you ask what they're listening to, the answer might surprise you.